GeminiDRSoftware/MAROONXDR/doc/tutorials/MAROONXDR_Tutorial/intro.rst

 .. code-block:: text

     - devenv -> Create a development environment.
     - devconda -> Create a conda development environment.
-    - download_raws           -> Download MAROON-X raw files for tests.
-    - create_inputs           -> Download and create input files for unit tests.
     - unit_tests -> Run unit tests.
-    - regression_tests        -> Run DRAGONS-style regression tests.
+    - regression_tests -> Run DRAGONS-style regression tests with inputs/refs comparison.
-    - legacy_regression_tests -> Run legacy pipeline regression tests.
     - docs -> Build documentation using Sphinx.

 The ``devenv`` session is what we'll use to create the development environment.